-- Follow up with your regular doctor and transplant team on any appointments that have been made.
+- Follow up with your regular provider and transplant team on any appointments that have been made.

 - Make sure the transplant team has the correct phone numbers so they can contact you immediately when a pancreas and kidney become available.
 Make sure, no matter where you are going, that you can be contacted quickly and easily.